 In 2018, we featured in an inaugural list of the top 250 universities in Europe.
 We've also been named as one of the top 350 institutions in the world in the Times Higher Education’s World University Rankings.
 But for the proof of any university’s success, we think you can simply look at its students’ achievements.

 We measure our success by the impact we have on our students – and on the communities we serve.
-Our campuses and facilities are open to all, and play host to a year-round calendar of events.
+Although temporarily closed due to the Government's coronavirus directive, our campuses and facilities are normally open to all, and play host to a year-round calendar of events.
 Come and see for yourself.
-We can’t wait to welcome you!